 What is Speed@Seawork?

-Speed@Seawork 2019 took place on Monday 10 and Tuesday 11 June.
-Mercator Media, the organisers of Europe’s leading commercial marine exhibition, Seawork, introduced the inaugural Speed@Seawork in 2018 as the latest sector-specific feature for Seawork.
+Speed@Seawork 2020 will take place on Monday 8 June.
+Mercator Media, the organisers of Europe’s leading commercial marine exhibition, Seawork, introduced Speed@Seawork in 2018 as the latest sector-specific feature for the event.

 Fast vessels operating at high speed for security interventions and Search And Rescue are a significant specialist sector of the commercial marine business.
 Speed@Seawork is aimed squarely at facilitating growth and development for the design, build and operation of these specialist vessels.
 As operating demands increase, new solutions for propulsion, navigation, communications and care of the crew will be needed.

 Speed@Seawork turns the spotlight on the sector, offering knowledge sharing, networking, exhibiting, sponsorship and demonstrating opportunities.

-Sea Trials day took place on Monday June 10 and were based in and around Cowes Yacht Haven on the Isle of Wight, UK.
+The Sea Trials will take place on Monday 8 June and will be based in and around Cowes Yacht Haven on the Isle of Wight, UK.

 The Haven is centrally located in Cowes, a short walk from Cowes town centre and the Parade, with its iconic maritime institutions, including the historic Royal Yacht Squadron.This purpose-built, state-of-the-art venue will be the operations centre for the sea trials and host the conference lunch, sponsored by BAE Systems.
 Delegates will also benefit from discussions throughout the day, including topics such as Future Fit Procurement and Refit, People and Procurement.